CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 - Additionally, the team leader sets the produced quantity on the resource upon completion.
 - Instead of creating separate Time Booking entries for each employee, a One-Time Booking document is generated for the resource and the assigned employees.

-Click [here](/docs/processforce/user-guide/manufacturing/time-booking/teams) to find out more about related ProcessForce options.
+Click [here](/docs/processforce/user-guide/manufacturing/time-booking/teams) to find out more about related CompuTec ProcessForce options.

 **Independent Work Completion**